Effects of Aging

 trash, climbing stairs, etc.

-Age related strength losses very between sexes and muscle
+Age related strength losses vary between sexes and muscle

 group.
 Studies demonstrate muscular strength decreases by approximately